Romacoding/ostash.dev/content/posts/2021-04-12-working-with-clojure.md

 To get started you would need a ClojureScript Repl running.
 On Mac OS and Linux systems I recommend to install [Planck](https://planck-repl.org/guide-all.html).

 You can even practice with ClojureScript on your mobile phone with Replete REP‪L app.
-It is avaliable for both [Apple](https://apps.apple.com/us/app/replete-repl/id1013465639) and [Android](https://play.google.com/store/apps/details?id=com.fikesfarm.Replete&hl=en_US&gl=US) platforms.
+It is available for both [Apple](https://apps.apple.com/us/app/replete-repl/id1013465639) and [Android](https://play.google.com/store/apps/details?id=com.fikesfarm.Replete&hl=en_US&gl=US) platforms.

 With a ClojureScript Repl running we can now start to experiment.
-In ClojureScript to access a JavaScript functions we have a special namespace `js`.
-For those comming from JavaScript `js` is the same as `window` object in a browser with all builtin functions(methods) attached to it: `(js/alert "Hello world!")` or `(js/console.log "Hello world!")`.
+In ClojureScript to access JavaScript functions we have a special namespace `js`.
+For those coming from JavaScript `js` is the same as `window` object in a browser with all builtin functions(methods) attached to it: `(js/alert "Hello world!")` or `(js/console.log "Hello world!")`.

 In the example below we will print "Hello world" with a delay of 1000 ms using a setTimeout function:
 ```clojure